 - Take advice from appropriately qualified sources in order to give you as much influence as possible over every lending decision that affects you. - A finance broker is not necessarily a qualified source; you should try wherever possible to use a trained lender.
-There is a huge difference between a broker and a trained lender, and in our view the latter is always going to be the better choice. - Banks are not all the same, they have different credit policies that change over time.
-They tend to be more flexible when trying to win new customers, than dealing with existing ones. - Consider the alternative finance market if necessary; alternative lenders might consider proposals that a bank would turn aside. - When looking to borrow, never ride a 'one-horse race' always approach as many lenders as possible.
+There is a huge difference between a broker and a trained lender, and the latter is always going to be the best choice. - Banks are not all the same, they have different credit policies that change over time.
+They tend to be more flexible with new customers than with existing ones. - Consider the alternative finance market if necessary; alternative lenders might consider proposals that a bank would turn aside. - When looking to borrow, never ride a 'one-horse race' always approach as many banks as possible.
 This reduces the risk of the flawed lending process working against you.
 You are also less likely to be let down at the last minute by an unreliable lender. - Put your facilities up for retender at least every five years.
 Complacency can be detrimental to your wealth! - Never sign restrictive terms that will tie you in to one bank; the ability to switch to another bank is a sensible option to have available.